spatialos/UnrealGDK/SpatialGDK/Documentation/content/simulated-players.md

 ![Number of simulated players]({{assetRoot}}assets/screen-grabs/simulated-players/multiplayer-options.png)
 <br>_Image: In the "Multiplayer Options" section, enter the number of simulated players_

+An alternative for running Simulated Players locally is to use batch file.
+Examples are given in the UnrealExampleProject.
+LaunchSimPlayerClient.bat simply launches a single Simulated Player Client.
+Launch10SimPlayerClients.bat will launch 10 Simulated Player Clients.

 ### Cloud deployments

 You can scale test your game right from the start by having simulated players connect to your cloud deployment.
 For more information, see [Launch cloud deployment]({{urlRoot}}/content/cloud-deployment-workflow#launch-cloud-deployment).